airmelt/LeetCode/#300 Longest Increasing Subsequence 最长上升子序列.md

+# 300 Longest Increasing Subsequence 最长上升子序列

 __Description__:
 Given an unsorted array of integers, find the length of longest increasing subsequence.

 __Example:__

 Input: [10,9,2,5,3,7,101,18]
 Output: 4
 Explanation: The longest increasing subsequence is [2,3,7,101], therefore the length is 4.

 __Note:__
 There may be more than one LIS combination, it is only necessary for you to return the length.